AdrienTaylor/ProximalGradientMethod/README.md

 # ProximalGradientMethod

-This code can be used to reproduce the results from the work:
+This code can be used to reproduce the results from the work (on [arXiv](https://arxiv.org/pdf/1705.04398.pdf)):

 > [1] Taylor, Adrien B., Julien M. Hendrickx, and François Glineur.
-"Exact worst-case convergence rates of the proximal gradient method for composite convex minimization." arXiv preprint arXiv:1705.04398 (2017).
+"Exact worst-case convergence rates of the proximal gradient method for composite convex minimization." arXiv:1705.04398 (2017).

 ## Getting started